-On the contrary, if the insured person has purchased a coordinated benefits no-fault insurance policy, the no-fault insurer is only obligated to pay those expenses and benefits that are not paid by other applicable health or accident insurance coverage.
-In other words, a no-fault benefits policy that is coordinated is secondary to traditional health insurance plans such as Blue Cross Blue Shield, health coverage through health maintenance organizations (HMOs), and health coverage through preferred provider organizations (PPOs).
+If the insured person purchases a coordinated benefits no-fault policy, then the no-fault insurer is only obligated to pay those expenses and benefits that are not paid by other applicable health or accident insurance coverage.
+In other words, a no-fault benefits policy that is coordinated is secondary to traditional health insurance plans, like Blue Cross Blue Shield, health maintenance organizations (HMOs) and preferred provider organizations (PPOs).

-In light of the fact that the premium charged for a coordinated benefits policy is less than the premium for an uncoordinated policy, the majority of Michigan auto insurance consumers have purchased (either knowingly or unknowingly) coordinated no-fault coverages.
+Because a coordinated benefits policy costs less than an uncoordinated policy, the majority of Michigan auto insurance consumers have purchased (either knowingly or unknowingly) coordinated no-fault coverage.

-The statutory section that permits coordinated no-fault policies is Section 3109a, which states that a coordinated no-fault policy is coordinated only with respect to the person named in the policy, the spouse of the insured and any relative of either domiciled in the same household.
-Therefore, unless the injured person falls into one of those three categories, no-fault benefits payable under such a coordinated policy cannot be coordinated with other health coverages.
+Coordinated no-fault policies is are specifically allowed under MCL 500.3109a, which say that a coordinated policy is coordinated only with respect to the person named in the policy, the spouse of the insured and any relative of either domiciled in the same household.
+Therefore, unless the injured person falls into one of these three categories, no-fault benefits payable under a coordinated policy cannot be coordinated with other health coverages.

 The Mechanics of No-Fault Coordination of Benefits

 Conflicting Coordinated Policies

 Sometimes an injured person will be insured under a coordinated no-fault policy and a health insurance policy that also has language which coordinates its coverage with other health and accident coverages, such as no-fault insurance.
 When that happens, the two policies are conflicting, with each attempting to make itself secondary to the other coverages.